sethkrasnianski/docs/category/get-categories.md

 @http GET
 @version beta
 -->
-Returns a range of categories based on a given set of paramaters.
+Returns a range of categories based on a given set of parameters.
 All choices and relaionships will be converted to their appropriate data values to reduce the number of extra calls required.

 #### Resource URL
 GET [{{ url }}categories]({{ url }}categories)

-#### Paramaters
+#### parameters
 Key | Type | Description
 --- | ---- | -----------
 limit*optional* | Integer | The number of categories to return, defaults to all